Solving adoption problems of a data-oriented industrial optimization tool

 The Air Liquide R&D team developed a model that simulates the processes that take place in any gas production plant.
-It allows to generate optimized production plants that could save millions in power consumption.
+It allows to generate optimized production plans that could save millions in power consumption.

 Inception